Energy Conservation Tips

 Front loading washers use less power, water and detergent and any appliance that displays the energy star logo has been proven in the energy conservation department.

-(studies show that hot water has little benefit).
+(studies show that hot water has little benefit over cold).

 • Launder only full loads or select a cycle for small loads.